DevExpress/quill/docs/modules/table.md

 #### insertColumnLeft

-Adds a column to the left of the current text cursor position.
+Adds a column to the left of the cursor's position.

 **Methods**